One dead after truck explodes at Michigan air show

 The incident occured as a Shockwave Jet Truck raced two planes, going updwards of 300 miles per hour.

-Video of the show captures the truck bursting into flames then exploding, sending a black mushroom cloud into the air.
+Video of the incident captures the truck bursting into flames then exploding, sending a black mushroom cloud into the air.

 The Battle Creek Fire Department, Battle Creek Police Department, and the Federal Aviation Administration are on the scene investigating.